 - Double-click on the Pegasus2 icon on your desktop to view the device contents.

-See example to right. - 2.
-Find the file "R_PROMISE_Utility_318000018.dmg" and double-click on it to mount the virtual drive containing the installation software package.
+See example to right.

+Promise RAID - 2.
+Find the file R\PROMISE\Utility.dmg and double-click on it to mount the virtual drive containing the installation software package.\

-Double-click on the PROMISE_Utility_318000018.pkg file to begin the software installation.
+3. Double-click on the R\PROMISE\Utility.pkg file to begin the software installation.\

-^{} The version number of the .dmg file and .pkg file will change as it is updated.
-The version number used in this example is just for the purpose of illustration.
+\ The .dmg file and .pkg file might include a version number that will change as it is updated.